AlexanderJCS/rocket-launch-reminder/README.md

 To make this program run on startup, first clone this repository.
 Then, change the file extension of `main.py` to `.pyw` (so the entire filename would look like `main.pyw`).
 This means the program does not open a console window.

 Once done, open Run with Win + R and type `shell:startup`.
 Finally, add a shortcut to your `main.pyw` file.

+# Disclaimer

+I do not own any images or data that shows in notifications.

+The notification data is provided by [RocketLaunch.live](https://www.rocketlaunch.live/api).
+The images are provided by Wikipedia or NASA.